TheKikGen/midiXparser/README.md

     .
 Return the msg type of a midi status (see also getMidiMsgType)

 #### void setMidiMsgFilter(allNoValues value)
-    Filter is defined by combining the getMidiMsgTyps mask with a BINARY OR.
-For example "channelVoiceMsgTypeMsk | systemCommonMsgTypeMsk"
+    Filter is defined by combining the getMidiMsgType mask with a BINARY OR.
+For example "channelVoiceMsgTypeMsk | systemCommonMsgTypeMsk".
+    By default no filter is applied.
+You must explicitely set a filter before parsing.